 d.
 Effecting change through creative arts and expression.

-Note: We ask that no persons currently holding an elected office or actively running for office are nominated at this time.
+Note: We ask that no persons currently holding an elected office or actively running for office are nominated.
+Also, no Brookgreen Staff, Volunteer, or member of the Huntington Exemplary Service Committee may be nominated.

 Submit your nomination below.